- Overview of Map control

-- the Google Maps service for Web sites via the Google Maps API.
+- the Google Maps service for Android applications.

-The use of the Map control is subject to specific terms and conditions.
-Depending on the use mode, you may have to use a Google key (MapLicenseGgl).
+Caution: The use of the Map control is subject to specific terms and conditions.
+For more details, see Conditions for using the Map control.
 Check the Google license before deploying your applications.